-1.10 Compressed-Air Requirements
+1.12 Compressed-Air Requirements

-- 1.10.1 The size of the compressor required to operate the cabinet depends on the size of the nozzle and blasting pressure.
-Unless otherwise specified, cabinets are supplied with a 5/16" orifice short venture nozzle.
-The table in Figure 3 shows air consumption of nozzles when new.
+1.12.1 The size of the compressor required to operate the cabinet depends on the size of the nozzle and blasting pressure.
+Unless otherwise specified, cabinets are supplied with a 3/16" orifice nozzle.
+The table in Figure 4 shows air consumption of nozzles when new.
 It does not show the recommended compressor size.
 As nozzles wear, they will consume up to 70% to 80% more air.
 Consult with a compressor supplier for a suggested compressor size based on the air consumption.
-NOTE: A separate air line is required for the reverse-pulse dust collector. - 1.10.2 The manual-drain air filter at the blast machine inlet removes condensed water from the compressed air.
-Its use is especially important in areas of high humidity, or when fine-mesh media are used.
+NOTE: A separate air line is required for the reverse-pulse dust collector; refer to the dust-collector operations manual.

+1.12.2 The air filter at the blast machine inlet removes condensed water from the compressed air.
+The filter automatically drains when moisture fills the bowl to a certain level.
+Its use is especially important in areas of high humidity or when fine-mesh media are used.
 Moisture causes media to clump and inhibits free flow through the metering valve.
 If the filter does not remove enough moisture to keep media dry and flowing, it may be necessary to install an air dryer or aftercooler in the air-supply line.